quorum1/governance/flows/q-git.md

 A pull request is made from the Working Release branch into the `main` branch.
 Summaries of all parts of the finalization step must be posted to the pull request, including links to each video recording as well as verifiable evidence of each partner's vote.

 Once all key context is posted to the pull request, the pull request must be reviewed and approved by four Members (referred to as the Merge Certifiers), specifically:
-- The Chief Maintainer
+- The Steward
 - The Release Point
-- 2 Partners (not including the CM & RP), selected by the RP
+- 2 Partners (not including the Steward & RP), selected by the RP

 The Merge Certifiers must not exercise additional editorial review or approval during this step.
 Their sole responsibility is to ensure that the processes outlined in this flow have been followed and documented appropriately.